WSWUP/cloud-free-scene-counts/example/EXAMPLE.md

 #### Download Landsat Bulk Metadata CSV files

-The Landsat bulk metadata CSV files in the example folder were downloaded from the bulk metadata site on 2018-07-18 using the provided download script, and then filtered down to Landsat images in 2000 and 2015 for path/row 43/30 (covering Central Oregon).
+The Landsat bulk metadata CSV files in the example folder were downloaded from the bulk metadata site on 2018-09-18 using the provided download script, and then filtered down to Landsat images in 2000 and 2015 for path/row 43/30 (covering Central Oregon).

-If you would like to recreate the example CSV files, the metadata_csv_download.py script could be run from within the example folder with the following command.
+If you would like to recreate the example CSV files, the metadata_csv_download.py script should be run from within the example folder with the following command.

 In a Windows command prompt, the command would be:
 ```